dreitier/backmon-docs/docs/20-reference/20-backup-definition/25-file-dates.md

 # File dates

 For normal file systems different attributes like `*mtime*, *ctime* and *atime* exists to record the times of changes to files.
 Those values might change if and when files are copied to other locations like remote filesystems or object storages.
-Because of this, *cloudmon* internally uses 4 different types of timestamps:
+Because of this, *backmon* internally uses 4 different types of timestamps:

 | Timestamp | Meaning | Default for files in local storage | Default for files in S3 |
 | --- | --- | --- | --- |